-If you’re getting ready to take on an employee for the first time, there’s a lot more to it than just paying their salary every month, but it’s still an important part of the process.
+If you’re getting ready to take on an employee for the first time, there’s a lot more to it than ‘just’ paying their salary every month, but it’s an important part of the process.
+They’ll certainly think so.

-We thought we’d dive in and take a look at everything you need to get started paying your new member of staff, as well as what you need to consider before making that all-important hire.
+We thought we’d dive in and take a look at what you need to do in order to pay your new member of staff, as well as what you need to consider before making that all-important hire.

 Check that you can afford to employ someone

 The cost of hiring someone is about more than their wages.
-Employers usually also need to make contributions to National Insurance and pensions for their staff, too.
+As an employer you’ll normally also need to make National Insurance and pension contributions on top of the salary you pay to your new employee, so there’s a fair bit to think about.

 Do I need to check an employee’s right to work?